-Medical images (photographs, slides, videos, interviews or any other images of you, or components of your medical record) may be taken before, during, or after a surgical procedure or treatment.
-These images may be need to document your medical condition, used as supporting material for authorizing medical coverage and payments, and treatment planning.
+For your medical records, images (photographs, slides, videos, interviews or any other images of you, or components of your medical record) may be taken before, during, or after a surgical procedure or treatment.
+These images may be needed to document your medical condition, used as supporting material for authorizing medical coverage and payments, and treatment planning.
 Consent is required to take, use and release such images.
-Since Dr. Gutowski is also an educator of other physicians, researcher, and medical writer, your images may be used for other purposes as described below.
+Since The Physicians are also educators of other physicians, researchers, and healthcare providers, your images may be used for other purposes as described below.

-1. CONSENT TO TAKE PHOTOGRAPHS, SLIDES, DIGITAL IMAGES, AND VIDEOTAPES
+1. CONSENT TO TAKE PHOTOGRAPHS, SLIDES, DIGITAL IMAGES, AND VIDEOGRAPHY

-I hereby authorize Dr. Gutowski and or his associates to take any images before, during and after my treatments or surgeries.
+I hereby authorize The Physicians and/or their associates to take any images before, during and after my treatments or surgeries.

-2. CONSENT FOR RELEASE OF PHOTOGRAPHS/SLIDES/VIDEOTAPES
+2. CONSENT FOR RELEASE OF PHOTOGRAPHS/SLIDES/ VIDEOGRAPHY

-I hereby authorize Dr. Gutowski and or his associates to use any of these images for professional medical purposes deemed appropriate including but not limited to showing these images on public or commercial television, electronic digital networks including the internet, print or visual or broadcast media, for purposes of examination, testing, credentialing and/or certifying purposes for purposes of medical education, patient education, lay publication, or during lectures to medical or lay groups, for marketing and advertising, and for use in supporting documentation for insurance or third-party payer purposes, medical teaching, research or dissemination of medical information to medical and nonmedical audiences, including, but not limited to, journal or book publications, presentations, conferences, and print marketing material (magazine, newspaper, etc) or electronic media (television, internet, etc).
+I hereby authorize The Physicians and their associates to use any of these images for professional medical purposes deemed appropriate including but not limited to showing these images on public or commercial television, electronic digital networks including the internet, print or visual or broadcast media, for purposes of examination, testing, credentialing and/or certifying purposes for medical education, patient education, lay publication, or during lectures to medical or lay groups, for marketing and advertising, and for use in medical teaching, research or dissemination of medical information to medical and nonmedical audiences, including, but not limited to, journal or book publications, presentations, conferences, and print marketing material (magazine, newspaper, etc.) or electronic media (television, internet, etc.).